SungwookLE/udacity_behavioral_cloning/writeup_report.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 8 as evidenced by history_object plot.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+### Simulation

+#### 1. Is the car able to navigate correctly on test data?

+Required: No tire may leave the drivable portion of the track surface.
+The car may not pop up onto ledges.
+Results: My vehicle drived smoothly, but I saw that there was a little mistake such as poping up onto ledges.
+What I need to improve: Gathering more good data, it would increase the better performance, in this case, I think if more recover driving data exists, better performance gets.

+![alt text][video1]